 WANT TO LEARN MORE?

-In General Information Sessions, you can expect to learn more about our eight different craft programs, starting a career in construction, how much you can expect to be paid and how to move forward in applying to NWCOC.
+Feel free to ask questions such as what you can expect to learn more about our eight different craft programs, starting a career in construction, how much you can expect to be paid and how to move forward in applying to NWCOC.

 WHY CHOOSE NWCOC?